A moving lemma for algebraic cycles with modulus and contravariance: Introduction

-\begin{theorem}[{Functoriality; {\it see} Theorem \ref{ThFunc}}] Let $(X,D), (Y,E)$ be pairs of equi-dimensional $k$-schemes and effective Cartier divisors on them, and assume $Y\setminus E$ is smooth.
-Let $f\colon X\to Y$ be a map of $k$-schemes inducing a morphism $D\to E$ of schemes.
+\begin{Theorem} Let $(X',D')$, $(X,D)$ be pairs of equi-dimensional schemes and effective Cartier divisors, and assume $X\setminus D$ is smooth.
+Let $f\colon X'\to X$ be a morphism which induces a morphism $D'\to D$ of subschemes.
 Then there is a natural map

-in the derived category of complexes of Nisnevich sheaves on $X$.
-Consequently there are natural maps of abelian groups
+in the Nisnevich local derived category of abelian presheaves on $X$.
+Consequently there are natural pull-back maps on the hypercohomology groups